Error 0xc1900201 When Updating to Windows 11 24H2

 Additional note, for Lenovo systems

-After moving the BIOS backup image (SelfHealing.fd) from the EFI partition, Lenovo systems may show the “Warning: Please do not power off while completing system update” screen when turning off the computer.
+If you move the BIOS backup image, SelfHealing.fd, from the EFI partition, Lenovo systems may show the “Warning: Please do not power off while completing system update” screen when turning off the computer.
 The system will boot fine, though.

 lenovo - bios screen